Gillian Lewis (academic)

 Gillian Dianne Lewis is a New Zealand microbiologist.
 She is a full professor at the University of Auckland and on the board of Crown Research Institute NIWA.

 Academic career

 After a PhD from the University of Otago,"Enteric viruses in aquatic habitats", Lewis moved to the University of Auckland and rose to full professor.

 Much of Lewis's work involves biofilms.
+Lewis was awarded a New Zealand Microbiology Society Distinguished Orator Award.